IAmBiswabhusan/MovieRecommendationSyatem/README.md

    - Uses `cosine_similarity` to compare vectors and find similar movies.

 6. **Recommendation**:
-   - When a user inputs a movie title, it returns the top 5 most similar movies.
+   - When a user inputs a movie title, it returns the top 5 most similar movies..

 ---